babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 ### Using psql to connect

-If you don't want to use tsql as your Linux command line interface, you can use a modified version of psql which comes as part of the Babelfish package.
-Note:
+You can also use PostgreSQL's `psql` to connect to Babelfish.
+However, this is **strongly** discouraged, and the behavior will be unpredictable.
+It is therefore not recommended to to that &ndash; in fact it can be pretty dangerous.

-This HAS to be the Babelfish version of psql - otherwise the following feature will NOT work.
+Babelfish comes with a modified version of `psql`, which allows to set the SQL dialect:

 ```bash
 SET babelfishpg_tsql.sql_dialect = 'tsql';